Nipah virus infection: Treatment

 M 102.4 is a nonpatented monoclonal antibody developed by Christopher C. Broder, a professor of immunology and microbiology at Uniformed Services University of the Health Sciences in Maryland.
 It proved highly effective in animal models.
 50 doses were sent to Kerala in 2018, but it is not clear if they were used in humans.

-AChAdOx1 is vector based vaccination which is currently being tested on animals.

 Prognosis

 Nipah virus infection is fatal in 40 to 70 percent of cases, though some outbreaks have had 100% case fatality rate.

 Sequelae

 Those who survive the initial infection often struggle with debilitating long-term neurological sequelae, including memory loss, impaired cognition, seizures, convulsions, and personality changes.

 Moreover, Nipah virus is known to be able to persist and lie dormant in survivors and to re-activate many months or years after the initial infection.
 Deaths from re-activation of latent Nipah virus have been reported.

 Outbreaks

 Nipah virus outbreaks have been reported in Malaysia, Singapore, Bangladesh and India.
+The area is known as the Nipah Belt.
 The highest mortality due to Nipah virus infection was found in Bangladesh, where outbreaks are typically seen in winter.
 Nipah virus was first seen in 1998 in peninsular Malaysia in pigs and pig farmers.
 By mid-1999, more than 265 human cases of encephalitis, including 105 deaths, had been reported in Malaysia, and 11 cases of either encephalitis or respiratory illness with one fatality were reported in Singapore.
 In 2001, Nipah virus was reported from Meherpur District, Bangladesh and Siliguri, India.
 The outbreak again appeared in 2003, 2004 and 2005 in Naogaon District, Manikganj District, Rajbari District, Faridpur District and Tangail District.
 In Bangladesh there were further outbreaks in subsequent years.